 Dylan Lewis is one of Australia’s most enduring and recognisable entertainers, with a career spanning two decades and encompassing television, radio, film and music.
 Dylan is heard on alarm clocks all over Adelaide as the co-host of Nova 919 Adelaide breakfast show ‘Lewis and Lowe with Hayley Pearson’.
 He has previously hosted radio shows on Fox FM, Triple J and Nova 100 in Melbourne.

-Over the past few years Dylan’s hard work and talent has been rewarded by winning 3 ACRA Awards so far in his radio career, ‘Best Newcomer’ 2007, ‘Best Music Personality’ 2009 and most recently ‘Best Music Presenter’ 2012.
+Over the past few years Dylan’s hard work and talent has been rewarded by winning 3 ACRA Awards so far in his radio career, ‘Best Newcomer’ 2007, ‘Best Music Personality’ 2009 and ‘Best Music Presenter’ 2012.

 Infamously known as the presenter of ‘Recovery’ on ABC, Dylan has hosted an array of television music and variety shows, including 10.30 Slot, Pepsi Live and Network Ten’s national Saturday morning show, ‘Video Hits’ with Fuzzy Agolley from 2010 to 2011.

 A regular star on television, Dylan has also been popular guest panellist on shows such as ‘Spicks & Specks’, ‘Talkin’ ‘Bout Your Generation’, as well as regular field reporter and guest co-host on ‘The Circle’ and appearances on Network Ten’s ‘The Project’ doing the ‘Whip Around’.